 Summers can be quite humid, with temperatures in the 80’s-90’s; however, evenings can be chilly so bring a sweater or light jacket.
 Casual attire is fine.
 Most of our workshop spaces and the dormitory are air-conditioned.

-- readings (including the books that we sent to you)
+- readings (including the books that we sent to you) and flash drive.

 - cell phone & charger

 - toiletries and medications

 - travel coffee mug

 Our first meal together will be an evening picnic on Sunday.
 Breakfast, lunch, snacks (with chocolate!) morning and afternoon, are provided every day, and dinner is also included on Tuesday and Thursday.
 Attendance at all meals is required as part of your professional development and costs (approximately $175) will be deducted from participant stipends.
 Because meals are pre-ordered and prepaid, we cannot offer the option of opting out of this stipend deduction.
 The caterers we work with are happy to provide special meals for those with dietary restrictions and/or food allergies.